 The carrier has grown from its Malaysian roots to establish budget spin-offs in countries including Indonesia, Thailand and most recently the Philippines and Japan.
 It is also looking at getting an operator’s license in Singapore, Aireen said.

 Malaysian Airline System Bhd.
-(MAS), the country’s largest long- haul carrier, this month reported net loss that narrowed to 349.2 million ringgit in the quarter, from 526.7 million ringgit a year earlier.
+(MAS:US), the country’s largest long- haul carrier, this month reported net loss that narrowed to 349.2 million ringgit in the quarter, from 526.7 million ringgit a year earlier.

 To contact the reporter on this story: Chong Pooi Koon in Kuala Lumpur at firstname.lastname@example.org